MicrosoftLearning/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     - C#: `appsettings.json`
     - Python: `.env`

-3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
+3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed.
 Save the file.

 4. Navigate to the folder for your preferred language and install the necessary packages.